zachjustice/dnd/README.md

 main.cpp shows intended usuage of code.

-This library? repo? code? exists to solve the problem of:
+This code exists to solve the problem of:
 * What do I roll and when?
 * What is added to my rolls and where does that come from?